 Below are some things to consider IF there are virtual lessons, especially where webcams are involved:

-No 1:1s, groups only
+There should always be two adults on any call.
 Staff and children must wear suitable clothing, as should anyone else in the household.

 Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred.